Rina Zelyonaya: Early popularity

 Rina got sick with typhus along the way and as soon as she recovered, she joined the Odessa KROT theatre led by Viktor Tipot and Vera Inber, and that's where her career really started.
 After a while she returned to Moscow, performed in night cabarets with songs and musical numbers, and in 1924 became an actress of the Moscow Satire Theatre.
 From 1930 on she started performing with stand-up shows.

 She became popular on account of her ability to imitate the speech of children.
 Although she appeared briefly in such well-known films as The Foundling (1939), for which she also co-wrote the script, Zelyonaya earned her living by touring the country and performing humorous skits from the life of children.
 She also provided the voice for cartoon characters and radio shows.

 During the Great Patriotic War she visited the frontline and performed for soldiers, for which she was awarded the Order of the Red Star in 1944.

-Later life
+Later life and death

 At an advanced age, she was cast in film roles of grannies, notably as Mrs. Hudson in the TV series The Adventures of Sherlock Holmes and Dr. Watson filmed by the Lenfilm movie studio between 1979 and 1986.
 She also published a book of memoirs Scattered Pages in 1981 which had been re-released several times since.

 She died of cancer on 1 April, the same day she was supposed to receive the title People's Artist of the USSR.
 She was later buried in Vvedenskoye Cemetery near her husband – a famous Georgian architect Konstantine Topuridze (1905—1977), designer of The Stone Flower Fountain in Moscow with whom they had spent 40 years together.